 - The most traditional way to make gingerbread cookies is to decorate them with royal icing.
 If you prefer less fuss, they can be frosted completely with icing, instead of piping designs, and sprinkled with edible glitter or seasonal sprinkles.

-Other Christmas Cookie Recipes to Add to the Menu
+More Southern Christmas Cookie Recipes to Make

 All Christmas cookies don’t have to be frosted and decorated.
 Some come ready to eat straight out of the oven.
 A few others you may like to add to your baking plans: